haapmik/fan-controller/README.md

 # fan-controller

-PWM Fan controller for Orange PI system made with Rust.
+PWM fan controller for Orange PI system made with Rust.

 This was just a small personal project to learn [Rust programming language](https://www.rust-lang.org/).